-- 84. The TEC must attach to learner component funding a condition that a TEO must: - a. identify the unique needs of all learners (including through engagement with learners and their communities); - b. make decisions about how to support learners; and - c. allocate funding accordingly. - 85.
-The TEC must attach to funding a condition that a TEO required to set and meet performance expectations must demonstrate how it will deliver results for learners, and commit to: - a. address racism, bias and low expectations that impact VET learners and their whānau; - b. strengthen mechanisms to hear and act on VET learner voice and understand the views of whānau and communities about VET; - c. reduce barriers for VET learners, particularly in accessing work-based learning, and supporting them to be successful in VET; and - d. ensure VET teaching and learning meets learner, employer and industry needs, and delivers skills relevant for the workplace. - 86.
-If the TEC has identified that a TEO must set and meet performance expectations, the TEC must attach to funding a condition that the TEO: - a. must agree performance expectations with the TEC; and - b. provide any information specified by the TEC within timeframes specified by the TEC to enable the TEC to monitor the TEO's performance against those performance expectations.
+- 90. The TEC must attach to learner component funding a condition that a TEO must: - a. identify the unique needs of all learners (including through engagement with learners and their communities); - b. make decisions about how to support learners; and - c. allocate funding accordingly. - 91.
+The TEC must attach to funding a condition that a TEO required to set and meet performance expectations must demonstrate how it will deliver results for learners, and commit to: - a. address racism, bias and low expectations that impact VET learners and their whānau; - b. strengthen mechanisms to hear and act on VET learner voice and understand the views of whānau and communities about VET; - c. reduce barriers for VET learners, particularly in accessing work-based learning, and supporting them to be successful in VET; and - d. ensure VET teaching and learning meets learner, employer and industry needs, and delivers skills relevant for the workplace. - 92.
+If the TEC has identified that a TEO must set and meet performance expectations under paragraph 50, 54, 56 or 62(a), the TEC must attach to funding a condition that the TEO: - a.
+Must, if paragraph 50 or paragraph 54 is applicable, review its performance expectations each year and take one of the following actions: - if the TEO considers the changes to the performance expectations are required, it must submit amended performance expectations for approval by the TEC; or - ii. if the TEO considers that its existing performance expectations are appropriate, advise the TEC that it has completed its review and no changes to the performance expectations are required; and - b. provide any information specified by the TEC within timeframes specified by the TEC to enable the TEC to monitor the TEO's performance against the performance expectations.